brownt47/VBA-Projects/README.md

     'convert copy of SSRXLST_XLST_GROUP (crosslisting code) to text so that non-crosslisted codes are not combined Columns("Y:Y").Select
-    Selection.NumberFormat = "@" ‘convert Xlist codes to text - $ gets lost as it is read as symbol and not text
+    Selection.NumberFormat = "@" ‘convert Xlist codes to text - $ gets lost as it is read as symbol and not text.

     'loop thru rows